isomerpages/jointpoly-ace/_about-us/Our People.md

 ---
 # Organisation Structure

-JP-AcE reports to five polytechnics’ PCEOs through the co-chairs of the Joint Polytechnic Committee to Enhance Teaching & Learning (JP-CETL) Steering Committee.
+JP-AcE reports to five polytechnics’ Principal & CEOs (PCEOs) through the co-chairs of the Joint Polytechnic Committee to Enhance Teaching & Learning (JP-CETL) Steering Committee.
 The organisation structure is depicted as below:

 ![](/images/jpace%20infrastructure.png)